sam0x17/mongo_orm/README.md

 Suggestions, feature requests, bug fixes, and pull requests are always welcome.

 ## Installation
-First you will need to install MongoDB, as well as the dependencies for [Mongo.cr](https://github.com/datanoise/mongo.cr).
+First you will need to [install MongoDB](https://docs.mongodb.com/v3.4/administration/install-community/) (unless you are running a remote server), as well as the dependencies for [Mongo.cr](https://github.com/datanoise/mongo.cr).
 On Linux, this can be done by running the following bash script from the root of your crystal project directory or from `/tmp` (untested).

 ```bash
 # install_linux_deps.sh